solana-labs/solana/docs/src/validator/best-practices/security.md

 Your withdrawer key gives the operator full control of the vote account.
 It is highly sensitive information and should not be stored on the validator itself.

 There are a number of options for withdrawer key management.
 Some operators choose to use hardware wallets or paper wallets for the withdrawer keypair.
-Another option is a multisig where each key of the miltisig is a hardware wallet or paper wallet.
+Another option is a multisig where each key of the multisig is a hardware wallet or paper wallet.
 Whichever option you choose, make sure the authorized withdrawer key is stored securely and that it has been generated on a trusted computer (other than your validator computer).

 To reiterate, the withdrawer keypair should never be stored on your validator at any time.